udit-001/pizzashop/docs/system-design.md

 To fortify our system against automated attacks, we have integrated a security feature using the [django-reCAPTCHA](https://github.com/praekelt/django-recaptcha) library.
 This library serves as a defense mechanism, helping us distinguish between human users and automated bots, thus adding an additional layer of protection.

 When someone interacts with our system, especially during sensitive actions like login or registration form submissions, reCAPTCHA steps in.

+Specifically, the project utilizes [ReCaptchaV2Invisible](https://developers.google.com/recaptcha/docs/invisible), which monitors user behavior instead of requiring the user to solve a challenge.